floreapaun/supertests/README.md

 Add validation to email and username
 Adding the Steps in Score success bar
+Loader  done but not immplemente
+Add email validation
+Added name validation
+Answer selected
+Save Score of User
+Time submitted over
+you have 5 minutes more

 # How to publish to GitHub pages